Hiding Visual Information via Obfuscating Adversarial Perturbations: Related Work

-\textbf{Visual privacy protection.} The privacy protection of image visual information is from the perspective of human vision.
-It is most directly manifested by the fact that the protected images are visually unrecognizable.
-HE-based methods which are more secure are mainly derived from cryptography.
-However, it is usually not suitable for nonlinear computations.
-And most DNNs contain a large amount of nonlinear computation, so HE-based methods hardly applicable to state-of-the-art DNNs \cite{ref7}.
-Therefore, this type of methods is not discussed in this paper.
-For the PE-based methods, \cite{ref6,ref7,ref8,ref9} focus their attention on finding a encrypted domain and train the model directly using the encrypted images.
-However, this has a significant impact on the accuracy of the model and lacks flexibility.
-To improve the accuracy of the classification model for encrypted images, a transformation network is trained in \cite{ref10} to keep the classifier correctly classified while encrypting the images.
-However, a major weakness of this method is that the encrypted image cannot be decrypted.
+The visual information hiding of images is from the perspective of human vision.
+It is most directly manifested by the protected images being visually unrecognizable.
+Since Homomorphic Encryption (HE) only supports additive and multiplicative operations, HE are not suitable for nonlinear computations.
+Most DNNs contain a large number of nonlinear computations, so HE-based methods are hardly applicable to state-of-the-art DNNs \cite{ref7}.
+The steganography methods hide sensitive information in a cover image and require as few changes to the cover image as possible.
+It does not need to guarantee that the service model can perform normal predictions on hidden information, which is very different from our work.
+Therefore, these two types of methods are not discussed in this paper.
+For the methods based on Perceptual Encryption (PE), some works \cite{ref6,ref7,ref8,ref9} focus on finding an encrypted domain and training the model directly using the encrypted images.
+However, this has a significant impact on the accuracy of the model.
+To improve the accuracy of the classification model for protected images, Ito \etal \cite{ref10} trained a transformation network to keep the classifier correctly classified while hiding visual information.
+However, the weakness of this method is that the protected image cannot be recovered.

-Unlike the above work used in classification and segmentation tasks, we mainly focus on face recognition which has more emphasis on privacy, and our method can be well generalized to other fields, such as classification tasks.
+Unlike the current work used in classification and segmentation tasks, we mainly focus on metric learning tasks represented by face recognition, which are more prone to privacy leakage.
+To compare with existing methods that can achieve visual information hiding, we also extend the AVIH method to classification tasks.
 Our proposed method can also compensate for the drawbacks of the above methods.
-It encrypts the image for a specific model that already exists, and it takes advantage of the vulnerability in the model itself to provide a strong privacy protection to the image.
-Since our method does not modify the target model, it does not affect the accuracy of the model on the original image.
+It generates protected images for a specific model that already exists.
+It takes advantage of the vulnerability in the model itself to provide strong privacy protection to the image.
+Since our method does not modify the service model, it does not affect the accuracy on the original image.